webarch-coop/ansible-role-apt/README.md

 ### apt_debian

-A list of debian files, versions and components, for example:
+A list of Debian files, versions and components, for example:

 ```yaml
 apt_debian: